Gautamjhawar/Ground_Station/README.md

 # Ground_Station
 code and cad for a fully portable dedicated groundstation

-# USE test branch for all the pull requests and test files
+# use 'test' branch for all the pull requests and test files

 currently sscreentest.py is the main file